Rochet2/smallfolk_cpp/README.md

 Insert and remove shift the values on the right side of the given position and insert or remove a value to or at the given position.
 If position is omitted, the value is inserted to the end of the list or the last element is removed.
 Insert and remove both return self.
 Each function throws if used on a non table object or pos is not valid.

-The LuaVal class offers a few operators.
-You can use == and != operators to compare, howevever different table objects are copies so they are never equal unless you actually compare with the same object.
-LuaVal has the bool operator implemented so that nil and false will return false.
-Any other object returns true, just like in lua.
-The assignment operator is also implemented and works as you would expect.
-These operators do not throw in normal circumstances.